scaleoutsean/awesome-solidfire/README.md

 - start with 4 or more nodes and expand with 1 or or more at once
 - shrink the cluster by removing old nodes
-- with Protection Domains (PDs), the failure of Rack 3 doesn't cause downtime
+- with Protection Domains (PDs), the failure of Rack 3 shown in animation doesn't cause downtime
-- the way PDs, and SolidFire in general, works there are no RAID groups and all blocks are spread across the cluster (balanced among multiple nodes and PDs, if the latter are available)
+- the way PDs, and SolidFire in general, works there are no RAID groups and all blocks are spread across the cluster (replicated twice, and balanced among multiple nodes and PDs, if the latter are available)

 ![SolidFire scale out, rebalancing and h/w refresh](/images/solidfire-scale-out-refresh.svg)